Contents

 Referral resolution rate

-The percentage of complaints closed after being referred by AFCA back to the financial firm.
+The percentage of complaints closed after being referred by AFCA back to the financial firm compared to those progressed to case management.

-This measures the proportion of complaints received in a period that have since closed and is intended to measure the performance of the registration and referral process.
+This measures the proportion of complaints received that have since closed and is intended to measure the performance of the registration and referral process.
 The higher the value, the better the result.

-Open complaints have not ‘completed’ the registration and referral process by either closing or progressing they are deducted to give a better representation of performance.
+Open complaints that have not ‘completed’ the registration and referral process by either closing or progressing are deducted to give a better representation of performance.

-The rate will change over time as complaints close or progress to the next stage of the process.
-As a result, the report will be refreshed and where applicable, previous months results will be recalculated.
-Complaints closed will be attributed to the relevant month in which they were received.
+The rate will not change over time as complaints close or progress to the next stage of the process.
+Complaints are attributed to the relevant month in which they either closed at referral or progressed to case management.

 The ‘Referral resolution rate’ is calculated using the following formula: